Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-If RGS's efforts to collect from you fail, they will probably enter the debt on your credit report and sue you.
-That's why beating them will prevent your financial situation from getting worse.
+If RGS's efforts to collect from you fail, they might enter the debt on your credit report and sue you.
 Today, we will explain various ways to deal with RGS without plunging deeper into debt.
 We will also give you steps to respond to a lawsuit if it progresses to that point.

 RGs Financial, Inc is a debt collection agency based in Richardson, Texas.
 It started in April 2005 and was incorporated on the same day.
 RGs offers other financial consultation services such as customer care, retention, and business accountability.